 Request Information Master's Degrees in International Affairs in Geneva in Switzerland 2018

 The Master in International Affairs (MIA) is an innovative two-year programme designed to provide students with a unique opportunity to develop an interdisciplinary approach to international issues. [+]

 This innovative two-year program - Master in International Affairs provides interdisciplinary training in international relations.
 It combines the theoretical study of international economics, history, international law and political science along with interdisciplinary seminars and professional workshops.

 Master in International Affairs

 In today’s rapidly changing world, strong analytical skills and the lens of complementary disciplines are essential to understand new dynamics and to design policy.
-In this perspective, the Master in International Affairs offers:a substantial familiarisation with at least two disciplines in international relations, and specialisation in two of the following three innovative themes: Global and regional integration, Security and conflict management, and Global society. an opportunity to acquire or enhance the technical and professional skills that are necessary for effective analysis and decision-making, such as quantitative methods, communication and negotiating techniques, and project management. ... [-]
+In this perspective, the Master in International Affairs offers:a substantial familiarisation with at least two disciplines in international relations, and specialization in two of the following three innovative themes: Global and regional integration, Security and conflict management, and Global society. an opportunity to acquire or enhance the technical and professional skills that are necessary for effective analysis and decision-making, such as quantitative methods, communication, and negotiating techniques, and project management. ... [-]